-Out-of-home (OOH) Advertising comprises the net advertising spend (excluding agency and production costs) for non-digital OOH media, such as posters (billboards, paper placards of various formats), public transport (leaflet holders, lettering and painting of rolling stock, banners, etc.), sports and stadiums, and digital OOH (DOOH) such as ad screens, beamers and electronic billboards.
+Out-of-home (OOH) advertising comprises the net advertising spend (excluding agency and production costs) for non-digital OOH media, such as posters (billboards, paper placards of various formats), public transport (leaflet holders, lettering and painting on rolling stock, banners, etc.), sports and stadiums, and digital OOH (DOOH) such as ad screens, beamers and electronic billboards.

-Switzerland’s OOH is dominated by APG and Clear Channel Outdoor.
-There are a number of smaller players in the market, especially in the digital out-of-home market (DOOH) segment, of which Neo Advertising, Goldbach and passengertv are the most significant.
+Switzerland’s OOH market is dominated by APG and Clear Channel Outdoor.
+There are a number of smaller players in the market, especially in the DOOH segment, of which Neo Advertising, Goldbach and passengertv are the most significant players.
+In 2016, the OOH segment declined by 0.2%.
+This was an anticipated return to normalcy following the election-related strong growth recorded in 2015.

-The entry barrier to the OOH market is high, due to high investments and time needed to establish a meaningful network.
-Nonetheless, Neo Advertising and passengertv have demonstrated impressive growth in niche markets.
-Future developments are heavily dependent on market leaders’ investment capabilities and small player’s abilities to identify and establish new markets.
+The entry barrier to the OOH market is high, due to the major investments and time needed to establish a meaningful network.
+Nonetheless, Neo Advertising and passengertv have demonstrated impressive growth in niche markets and are now starting to compete with the large players.
+Future development is heavily dependent on market leaders’ investment capabilities and the small players’ ability to identify and establish new markets.

 In Switzerland and around the world, the OOH market is transforming from conventional poster advertising to digital billboards.
-Many conventional billboards are being augmented with backlit displays and, later, replaced by digital screens.
-Price declines in large plasma and LCD screens support the growth.
-However, due to regulatory restrictions in public areas and the associated sizeable investments, conversion is going slower than expected.
-Meanwhile, non-digital OOH remains lively and presents innovative settings.
+Many conventional billboards are being augmented with backlit displays and later replaced by digital screens.
+Price reductions for large LCD screens support the growth, and many large screens are installed on private property.
+Due to the regulatory restrictions in public areas and the associated sizeable investments, widespread conversion is taking place slower than expected.
+Meanwhile, the non-digital OOH market remains lively and adverts are being presented in innovative settings.

-DOOH is more eye-catching, and it meets demands for better targeting and feedback.
-Each advert can be displayed at a time best suited to reaching its target audience, for example at airports, in public transport vehicles or train stations (narrowcasting).
-DOOH billboards can change with the weather, e.g. from showing umbrellas and gloves to sunglasses or ice cream.
-Or they can enhance interactivity with the viewer through the use of QR Codes, NFC (Near Field Communication), beacons or live screening of viewer content.
+DOOH is more eye-catching, and it meets the demands for better targeting and feedback.
+Each advert can be displayed at a time best suited to reaching its target audience; for example, at airports, in public transport vehicles or train stations (narrowcasting).
+DOOH billboards can change with the weather, e.g. from showing umbrellas and gloves, to sunglasses and ice cream.
+Or they can enhance interactivity with the viewer through the use of QR Codes, NFC, beacons or live screening of viewer content.

-The OOH market is being transformed by the deployment of digital billboards, other digital screens, as well as the expansion of captive video networks such as in buses, stores or railway stations.
-As well as being more eye-catching, DOOH enables each advertisement to be displayed at a time best suited to reaching its target audience and will thereby enhance the cost-effectiveness for the advertiser.
+The OOH market is being transformed by the deployment of digital billboards, other digital screens, as well as the expansion of captive video networks like those in public transport vehicles, retail space or railway stations.
+As well as being more eye-catching, DOOH enables each advertisement to be displayed at a time best suited to reaching its target audience and thereby enhances the cost-effectiveness for the advertiser.

-The cost of enlarging DOOH infrastructure continues to decrease, and larger DOOH networks stretch the reach of campaigns.
-This is why DOOH is growing, also because digital signage offers flexibility in displaying sequential ads, part-day bookings, pricing schemes based on effective audience, interactivity and the enhanced measurability of advertising impact.
+The cost of enlarging DOOH infrastructure continues to decrease, and larger DOOH networks broaden the reach of campaigns.
+This is why DOOH is growing, but it is also doing so because digital signage offers flexibility in displaying sequential ads, part-day bookings, pricing schemes based on effective audience, interactivity and the enhanced measurability of advertising impact.

 Advertisers are aware of the value of OOH advertising and improved measurement techniques provide accurate reach and frequency data comparable to other media.
 So, advertisers can measure the cost-effectiveness of OOH versus other media and integrate it into their media plans.
 Improved audience measurement usually increases spending, both in total and as a way of justifying price premiums.
-Not only due to the enhanced measurement possibilities, but also due to the growth in DOOH, the cost-effectiveness of OOH is increasing.
+Due not only to the enhanced measurement possibilities, but also to the growth in DOOH, the cost-effectiveness of OOH is increasing.

 OOH media in combination with the wide distribution of smartphones and technologies like Beacons, NFC or QR codes are leading to enhanced interaction possibilities with the audience.
-This will ultimately result in more engagement and more effectively stimulate people to purchase products.
-Furthermore, this will provide valuable feedback to advertisers on consumer behaviour.
+This will ultimately result in more engagement and the more effective stimulation of people to purchase products.
+Furthermore, it will provide valuable feedback to advertisers on consumer behaviour.
 Typical interactions are calls to action via votes, polls, sweepstakes and promotions, call-back requests and text-for-info, as well as mobile coupons and games via mobile devices.

 Compared to other media like TV, radio, newspapers and magazines, both digital and non-digital OOH advertising offer a range of possibilities to create inspiring, head-turning campaigns.
-In a world with an overabundance of information and amenities, it becomes ever more difficult to get attention, be eye-catching and standing out from the crowd.
-Advertisers’ creativity is inspiring, what has been realised is tremendous, and it includes: full station branding, integration of billboards in surroundings, 3-D billboards, 4-D billboards with sound or smell, live-screening of viewer content and interacting billboards.
+In a world with an overabundance of information and amenities, it becomes ever more difficult to attract attention, be eye-catching and stand out from the crowd.
+Advertisers’ creativity is inspiring, and what they have realised is indeed impressive: full-station branding, integration of billboards in surroundings, 3-D billboards, 4-D billboards with sound or smell, live-screening of viewer content and interacting billboards.

 Comparison to Western Europe

-The UK is the largest OOH market in Western Europe, with revenues of CHF 1.8 billion, followed by France with CHF 1.4 billion.
-The UK also leads in DOOH advertising (ca. 30 per cent of OOH spending).
-We expect continuing strong growth in DOOH; it should surpass physical OOH by 2020.
+The UK is the largest OOH market in Western Europe, with revenues of CHF 1.6 billion, followed by France with CHF 1.3 billion in 2016.
+The UK also leads in DOOH advertising with approximately 25% of overall OOH spending.
+We expect to see continued robust growth in DOOH and a modest decline in non-digital OOH across Western Europe.

-Germany, the third-largest market in Western Europe, is expected to grow more than 2 per cent per year and to reach CHF 1.2 billion by 2020.
-Compared to Switzerland, the German market is quite decentralised and focuses on the big cities and the Rhine-Ruhr region.
-Ströer, the market leader, is continuing to expand its network across the country to provide more comprehensive coverage.
+Germany, the third-largest market in Western Europe, is expected to grow between 2 and 3% per year and reach CHF 1.3 billion by 2021.
+Compared to Switzerland, the German market is decentralised and focuses on the big cities and the Rhine-Ruhr region.
+Ströer is the market leader with more than 300,000 billboards and is continuing to expand its network across the country to provide more comprehensive coverage.